0x2fa-org/0x2fa/README.md

 # 0x2fa

-0x2fa is a decentralized two-factor authentication (2FA) system built on blockchain technology.
-It provides a secure and user-friendly way to implement 2FA for Ethereum-based applications.
+0x2fa is a two-factor authentication (2FA) system built on Oasis Protocol.
+It provides a secure, decentralized and user-friendly way to implement 2FA for any application.

 ## Project Structure